Welcome to the CFUW-Ottawa Interest Groups!

 Group VI

 This group is for those members living west of Bronson Ave. who are seeking an evening book group.
-We meet 9 times a year in members' homes.
-Our evenings begin with refreshments and time to socialize.
+We meet 9 times a year on ZOOM only.
+Our evenings begin with time to socialize.
 A member then reviews the chosen book and this is followed by a group discussion.
-Books for the following year are chosen at a pot-luck dinner in June.
+Books for the following year are chosen in June.

 3rd Tuesday evening, 7:00 p.m.